nostar/DroidStar/README.md

 DMR+ IPSC2 hosts:  The format for the DMR+ options string is the complete string including 'Options='.
 Create your options string and check 'Send DMR+ options on connect' before connecting.
 A description of the DMR+ options string can be found here: https://github.com/g4klx/MMDVMHost/blob/master/DMRplus_startup_options.md .

 Talkgroup:  For DMR, enter the talkgroup ID number.
 A very active TG for testing functionality on Brandmeister is 91 (Brandmeister Worldwide).
 You must TX with a talkgroup entered to link to that talkgroup, just like a real radio.
-Any ststics you have defined in BM selfcare will work the same way they do if you were using a hotspot/radio.
+Any statics you have defined in BM selfcare will work the same way they do if you were using a hotspot/radio.

 MYCALL/URCALL/RPTR1/RPTR2 are for Dstar modes REF/DCS/XRF.
 These fields need to be entered correctly before attempting to TX on any DSTAR reflector.
 All fields are populated with suggested values upon connect, but can still be modified for advanced users.
 RPT2 is always overwritten with the current reflector upon connected.